 It always helps to begin with conscious breathing in which you pay attention to the physical sensation of the breath as it goes in and out of your body.
 Find a comfortable position—sitting or lying down—and begin to breathe mindfully.
 Do a quick scan of your body from head to toe.
 If you feel any muscles that are tight, try to relax them.
 After a few minutes of this breathing, try these five techniques to see if they help relieve your physical pain.
 I recommend experimenting with each of them to see which ones work for you.
 Some of the techniques are adapted from what is called MBSR: Mindfulness-Based Stress Reduction.
 I like to call it Mindfulness-Based Pain Reduction.

-1. Focus on the pain itself, paying careful attention to the sensations that make it up.
+1. Focus on the sensations that make up the pain.
 Is there burning?
 Is there throbbing?
 Is there tingling?
 Heat?
 Cold?
 Are there waves of sensations where the pain gets more intense and then less intense?
 This separating out of the sensations is called "sensory splitting."
 It helps you see that what you've been thinking of as a permanent solid block of pain is really many different constantly changing sensations.

 When you separate the sensations in this manner, pain is no longer "a thing," and so you're much less likely to be carried away by stress-filled thoughts about it, such as, "This pain will never go away."
 You can even drop the word "pain," and just notice the sensations as arising and passing experiences in your body.
 Doing this helps you see the impermanent nature of this collection of sensations that we call "pain."